satansdeer/satansdeer.github.com/content/legacy-posts/record-presentation-voiceover-from-pdf/index.md

 Record a one-minute voiceover with camera enabled.
 Then unlink the camera and slides, move the camera to a better position, and export the revised version.

 That exercise teaches the whole workflow without needing a long presentation.

-## Summary

-To record a presentation voiceover, export the slides as PDF, import them into Mont, record narration while moving through the deck, edit the layout, and export.

-The PDF-based workflow keeps the presentation editable after recording, which makes it easier to polish than a raw screen capture.